Nelson-Gon/mde/README.md

   - `recode_na_as`

-Sometimes, for whatever reason one would like to replace `NA`s with whatever value they would like. `recode_na_as` provides a very simple way to do just that.
+Sometimes, for whatever reason, one would like to replace `NA`s with whatever value they would like. `recode_na_as` provides a very simple way to do just that.